-Recently, the author of E Text Editor, Alexander Stigsen, has made a very bold move by opening the source of his proprietary software.
+Recently, the author of E Text Editor [dead link], Alexander Stigsen, has made a very bold move [dead link] by opening the source of his proprietary software.
 Although I'm not convinced by the Trust Metric system he proposes, I think it is a very interesting move, a move that could potentially, finally, reconcile shareware and open source.

 What The Customer Is Entitled To

 While the proprietary software model allows shareware developers like me to earn money from their work, it's important to realize that the customer is being screwed in the process.
 The customer who commits money and time to proprietary software takes the risk of getting stuck with an unsupported and buggy software.
 This can happen with both big software developers and small software developers.